July 15 to July 16, 2019

 Successful proposal development is a multi-faceted process that requires coordination between principal investigators, funding agencies, and the institutional staff and infrastructure that makes it all come together.
 This series of presentations will provide information, strategies, and examples of materials that can be used to enhance proposal development at the home institutions of the participants.

-- Describe the emerging focus on proposal development as part of a larger emphasis on institutional and individual research development and increased research portfolios
+- Describe the emerging focus on proposal development as part of a larger emphasis on institutional and individual research development and increased research portfolios.

 - Apply strategies for building and enhancing research capacity for individual investigators at different career levels.